 The identity of the person performing the identification;

-A signed declaration by that person that he or she verified the identity of the applicant as required using the format set forth at 28 U.S.C.
+A signed or click through agreement that LRA accepts obligations referenced in the CPS declaration by that person that he or she verified the identity of the applicant as required using the format set forth at 28 U.S.C.
 1746 (declaration under penalty of perjury) or comparable procedure under local law.
-The signature on the declaration may be either a handwritten or digital signature using a certificate that is of equal or higher level of assurance as the credential being issued;
+The signature on the declaration may be either a handwritten or an electronic signature

 If in-person identity proofing is done, a unique identifying number(s) from the ID(s) of the applicant, or a facsimile of the ID(s);